Nursery, FS2 and Willow Hub - Miss Hoban

 A number of support staff have been trained as specialists in delivering nurture provision and speech and language interventions.
 Some of the foundation staff are trained in the use of Makaton which is an effective communication tool and have had additional training on speech and language strategies.
 Some support and teaching staff are trained in the use of restraint.
 Teachers have also attended training on a specific need a child in their class may have e.g. specific language or hearing impairment.

-Teachers are also given a venn diagram for their year group that outlines all the children's additional needs including SEN, safeguarding, attendance and identifies pupil premium children.
+Teachers are also given information for their year group that outlines all the children's additional needs including SEN, safeguarding, attendance and identifies pupil premium children.

-A4 laminated information sheets are displayed around school to show the medical needs of specific pupils and what to do if the child becomes ill due to their needs.
+Information sheets are displayed in the staff room to show the medical needs of specific pupils and what to do if the child becomes ill due to their needs.
 All staff can access this information.

 The office staff are responsible for administering medication to pupils e.g. inhalers, ADHD medication.